e10v/tea-tasting/README.md

 - More statistical tests:
   - Asymptotic and exact tests for frequency data,
   - Bootstrap,
-  - Quantile test (based on Bootstrap),
+  - Quantile test (using Bootstrap),
   - Mann–Whitney U test.
 - Power analysis.
 - A/A tests and simulations.